-The City and the Board have agreed under the Ordinance to fix, establish, maintain, and collect such rates, charges and fees for electric power and energy and services furnished by the Electric System and to the extent legally permissible, revise such rates, charges and fees to produce Revenues each Fiscal Year sufficient (a) to pay all Operation and Maintenance Expenses, (b) to produce Net Revenues equal to an amount sufficient to pay the annual debt service due and payable in such Fiscal Year of the then Outstanding Bonds and Parity Obligations; and (c) to pay after deducting the amounts determined in (a)

-and (b) above, all other financial obligations of the Electric System reasonably anticipated to be paid from Revenues.
-See "APPENDIX C: SUMMARY OF CERTAIN PROVISIONS OF THE ORDINANCE- Covenant as to Rates, Fees and Other Charges."
+The City and the Board have covenanted under the Ordinance to fix, establish, maintain, and collect such rates, charges and fees for electric power and energy and services furnished by the Electric System and to the extent legally permissible, revise such rates, charges and fees to produce Revenues each Fiscal Year sufficient (a) to pay all Operation and Maintenance Expenses, (b) to produce Net Revenues equal to an amount sufficient to pay the annual debt service due and payable in such Fiscal Year of the then Outstanding Bonds and Parity Obligations; and (c) to pay after deducting the amounts determined in (a) and (b) above, all other financial obligations of the Electric System reasonably anticipated to be paid from Revenues.
+See "APPENDIX C: SUMMARY OF CERTAIN PROVISIONS OF THE ORDINANCE-Covenant as to Rates, Fees and Other Charges."

-The City may also issue subordinate indebtedness.
+The City may also issue subordinate indebtedness secured by the revenues of the Electric System.